AjeetSingh02/Courses/deep_learning/Convolutional Neural Networks/Week1LectureScribbling.md

 # Video: Strided Convolution
-  - By Convention if a convolution will be done only when filter is fully over the image+padding.
+  - By Convention Convolution will be done only when filter is fully over the image+padding.
 If any row/column of filter is beyond the image then dont convolve
+  - In mathematics, Convolution operation involves flipping the filter horizontally and vertically before doing dot product.
+Whereas in Deep Learning literature direct filter is used for dot product, no flipping is done